Dr. Jennifer Courts

 B.A., Art History, Florida State University

 Jennifer Courts is a specialist of Late Medieval and Early Modern Art in Northern Europe.
-She is currently finishing a book-length project, A Desire for Representation: Painting and Identity if Fifteenth-Century France, which expands on research begun for her dissertation.
+She is currently finishing a book-length project, A Desire for Representation: Painting and Identity in Fifteenth-Century France, which expands on research begun for her dissertation.
 Additionally, she works on issues of gender and the Early Modern art market.
-Her interests include the distribution strategies of Christine de Pizan, as well as the role of women, presented as objects to be owned and displayed, in the development of Renaissance portraiture.
+Her interests include the sixteenth century court artist Caterina van Hemessen, as well as the role of women, presented as objects to be owned and displayed, in the development of Renaissance portraiture.

 “Weaving Legitimacy: The Jouvenel des Ursins Family and Constructing Nobility in Fifteenth Century France,” Dressing the Part: Textiles as Propaganda in the Middle Ages, eds.
-Kate Dimitrova and Margaret Goehring (Turnhout: Brepols, in press Spring 2014).
+Kate Dimitrova and Margaret Goehring (Turnhout: Brepols, 2015).